vazome/vazome.tech/content/Data Engineering/Data Warehousing/Apache Spark.md

 Zipping
 **zip, zipWithIndex, zipWithUniqueId**
 zip -  zips this RDD with another one, returning key-value pairs (PairRDD) with the elements pair.
-For instance, if you have two RDDs with (‘A’, ‘B’, ‘C’) first and (1, 2, 3) second, and you try to zip them, then you get a new RDD with pairs (‘A’, 1), (‘B’, 2), (‘C’, 3).
-It’s like a hash map with ‘A’, ‘B’, ‘C’ as keys, and 1,2,3 as values for them respectively
+For instance, if you have two RDDs with ('A', 'B', 'C') first and (1, 2, 3) second, and you try to zip them, then you get a new RDD with pairs ('A', 1), ('B', 2), ('C', 3).
+It's like a hash map with 'A', 'B', 'C' as keys, and 1,2,3 as values for them respectively
 ```
 val x = sc.parallelize('A' to 'C',2)
 val y = sc.parallelize(1 to 3, 2)